 • Don’t be afraid to experiment with different types and brands of milk until you discover your favorite one.

 Unsure about your dairy intake?
-Try the SIMPLE quiz to get personalized insights.
+Try the Simple quiz to get personalized insights.
 Plus, with our food tracker, you can track how different milk types affect you over time.
 Dive into a more comprehensive approach to your health.

 Cow’s milk